Screenwriters Taxonomy: Super Genre

+Screenwriters working in these super genres support this category as foundational to the other categories.

 Macro Genres

 While there are a limited number of super genres, there are at least fifty macro genres.
 A macro genre contains interchangeable elements that pair with super genres to create a more detailed story.
 By pairing a macro genre with a super genre, more specific expectations emerge within a story.
 For example, “Time Travel” is a macro genre.
 It can be paired with a variety of super genres to create a time travel fantasy story, or a time travel romance.
 Multiple macro genres can be used for a single story.
-The fifty macro genres identified by Williams are (although he contends that there are probably more):
+The fifty macro genres identified in the Screenwriters Taxonomy are: